-An additional challenge to implementing HCS was the difficulties participants experience with the SMARTER planning tool, and this relates to the English proficiency of participants.
+An additional challenge to implementing HCS and the acceptability of the intervention was the difficulties participants experience with the SMARTER planning tool, and this relates to the English proficiency of participants.
 The SMARTER terms are nuanced and optimised for English speakers.
 As explained above, when translating to vernacular languages, there are often not equivalent words or terms, which make it difficult for Health Helpers to translate and explain to participants, and for participants to fully understand the components of the SMARTER planning tool.
-From the initial stages of implementing the Bukhali intervention and using HCS with participants, Health Helpers report that participants have not typically responded well to the SMARTER planning tool and the process of goal setting, even though Health Helpers are consistently encouraged to incorporate these in interactions with participants and follow up on their progress.
+From the initial stages of implementing the Bukhali intervention and using HCS with participants, Health Helpers report that participants have not typically responded well to the SMARTER planning tool and the process of goal setting, such as being unresponsive to questions about setting a goal, not understanding the components of the SMARTER planning tool, or stating that they did not want to set a goal.
+This was in spite of the fact that Health Helpers are consistently encouraged to incorporate these in interactions with participants and follow up on their progress.
 This feedback corresponds with the data presented above on the extent to which these components are implemented as intended.

 Despite these challenges, as implementation has progressed and Health Helpers have had more opportunities to develop their competency in HCS, they have been able to better recognise the strengths of this approach.
 These strengths include talking less and listening more to participants, reflecting on skills, and correcting where necessary, and unlearning old habits of communication (telling/suggesting).
 This allows participants to have agency in sessions, resulting in participants opening up more and helping Health Helpers to explore issues with participants in order to encourage participants to divulge information they may not have otherwise shared.
 Overall, from the perspective of Health Helpers, the HCS approach has value, but there are certain adaptations that are necessary to facilitate successful implementation in a setting such as Soweto.